-Applications for this fund will be open between May 1 and May 31, 2019.
-Disbursements will follow in the Summer semester.
+Applications for this fund will be open between September 1st and September 30th 2023.
+Disbursements will follow in December 2023.

 How do I apply?

-A complete application for the C.F.A.F. will include: (a) a membership card, (b) the 2018-19 C.F.A.F.
-Application Form, and (c) supporting documentation—(1) for childcare expenses, this documentation will include the child’s birth certificate and receipts for all expenses claimed organized into a single .pdf and ordered according to the date of the childcare (from May-April), and (2) for primary care expenses, this documentation will include the child’s birth certificate.
+A complete application for the CFAF will include: (a) the 2022-23 CFAF Application Form, (b) A document summarizing childcare eligible expenses (e.g. childcare, after-school programs, etc and (c) supporting documentation – (1) for childcare expenses, this documentation will include the child’s birth certificate and receipts for all expenses claimed organized into a single .pdf and ordered according to the date of the childcare expense (from September to August), and (2) for primary care expenses, this documentation will include the child’s birth certificate.